NordicSemiconductor/asset-tracker-cloud-docs/docs/app/Index.rst

   * Current and historical device data

     * GNSS location
+    * approximate location using :ref:`nRF Cloud Location Services <app-cellgeolocation>` and other third-party providers
     * Battery voltage
-    * Accelerometer

-  * Configuring the asset tracker

-    * Update configuration
-    * Sensor threshold
+    * Temperature
+    * ... and more

 * Managing the asset trackers

+  * Update real-time configuration
+  * Upgrading the firmware overt the air (FOTA)
   * Deleting the asset tracker
-  * Upgrading the firmware
+  * ... and more

 .. toctree::
    :titlesonly: